 This post may contain compensated links.
 Please read our disclosure for additional information.
 As an Amazon Associate, I earn from qualifying purchases.

 If you have booked a trip to the UK you may be considering what you need to take with you.
-There are so many things to think about when preparing your UK packing list – the weather, time of year, the weather, where you are going, the weather, if you will be in one place or visiting multiple locations as well as the length of time you will be in the UK.
+There are so many things to think about when preparing your UK packing list – the time of year, where you are going, if you will be in one place or visiting multiple locations as well as the length of time you will be in the UK.
 And of course the weather which can never be underestimated when planning any travels in the UK.

 I have lived in the UK on and off for most of my life and used London as a base for my world travels in my 20’s.
 Originally from the North-East I am all too familiar with the changeable UK weather and how that can influence your packing requirements when traveling to Britain.

 I don’t like to overpack but believe planning and preparation are the best steps to take to ensure you have the essentials to meet your needs.
 In this article I will recommend what to bring with you on your UK holiday (and what to leave behind) – your essential UK packing list.